rough-ton/SCUM-DS-Manager/README.md

    .\scum-ds-manager.ps1
    ```

 3. The GUI will launch automatically.
-The script will relaunch itself in a hidden PowerShell window if needed.

 > ⚠️ Note: You may need to unblock the script before running:
 >